foxssake/netfox/docs/faq.md

     In addition, support for other approaches are also planned for *netfox*.

+!!!question "I need deterministic physics for rollback / netfox to work, right?"
+    No, this is a common misconception.

+    Determinism in this context means that your physics simulation produces the exact same output for the exact same input.
+This means the outcome is the same, regardless of the game's version, the engine's version, the user's OS, the CPU's endianness, hardware, etc. And the results must match down to the individual bits.

+    This is difficult to achieve, as the requirement is strict, and there's many small things that can break determinism.

+    However, **rollback doesn't need deterministic physics**.
+The reason is that even if the client's simulation arrives at a different outcome, the server can always correct it by sending the actual results.
+When this happens, the client adjusts its own simulation, and continues.

+    This means that the requirement for rollback is for the physics engine to be **reasonably consistent** - as long the differences are not too large, the client correcting its simulation also won't be noticeable.

+    It is rare to find a physics engine that is not consistent enough for rollback to work.

+    One case where determinism *is* needed is lockstep - in that case, only inputs are synchronized, state is not.
+So it's up to the game / physics simulation to produce the exact same output on all the participating devices.

 !!!question "What kind of games can I build with netfox?"
     In general, most games can be expressed with rollback netcode, with a few notable exceptions.
 Rollback is also [not the only approach